una-dinosauria/Rayuela.jl/README.md

 like that, maybe look at [faiss](https://github.com/facebookresearch/faiss).

-Rayuela implements the main contributions that I made to this problem during my PhD at UBC, as well as multiple baselines and indexing structures for very large-scale datasets.
-The package is my attempt to make my research reproducible and accessible, and to make it easier for other people, specially newcomers, to contribute to this field, where lack of reproducibility is a major barrier of entry.
+Rayuela implements the main contributions that I made to this problem during my PhD at [UBC](https://cs.ubc.ca), as well as multiple baselines for MCQ.
+The package is my attempt to make my research reproducible and accessible, and to make it easier for other people, specially newcomers, to contribute to this field, where lack of reproducibility is IMO a major barrier of entry.

 I originally intended to incorporate these contributions on top of [faiss](https://github.com/facebookresearch/faiss) (see [#185](https://github.com/facebookresearch/faiss/issues/185)),